KatanaGraph/katana/CONTRIBUTING.md

 absolutely necessary, discuss it with the current conda package maintainer (currently @arthurp).
 Not handling them correctly there will totally break the conda packages.

+# Testing

+Many tests require sample graphs that are too big to keep in this repository.
+You can get them with `make input`.

+Tests are just executables created by the CMake `add_test` command.
+A test succeeds if it can be run and it returns a zero exit value; otherwise, the test execution is considered a failure.
+A test executable itself may contain many individual assertions and subtests.

+Tests are divided into groups by their label property.
+A test can be given a label with the `set_property`/`set_tests_properties` command, e.g., `set_property(TEST my-test PROPERTY LABEL my-label)`

+So far there is only one useful label:

+- **quick**: Quick tests have no external dependencies and can be run in parallel with other quick tests.
+Each quick test should run in a second or less.
+These tests are run as part of our continuous integration pipeline.

 # Continuous Integration